tommybobbins/effective-carnival/README.md

 # sFTP HA Example

-Build Highly available sftp service as a frontend to S3. ec2 backends deployed in an ASG, NLB, NAT GW, Private (default) or Public subnets.
+Build a highly available sftp service as a frontend to S3.
+The EC2 backends are deployed in an ASG, NLB, NAT GW, Private (default) or Public subnets.

 ## Pre-requisites